-Justin Ferrabee is a Board Director at Paytechs of Canada, a small business owner, and former COO at Payments Canada.
+Justin Ferrabee is a Board Director at Fintechs Canada, a small business owner, and former COO at Payments Canada.

 Canadians depend on the products and services supplied by small and medium sized businesses (SMEs) each and every day.
 Often referred to as the “life blood” of the Canadian economy, SMEs account for 98 percent of all businesses in Canada, employed 90 percent of the private sector workforce pre-COVID, and represented more than half of the country’s annual GDP.